What is Spaceu2019?

 , a Voting Advice Application (VAA) helping citizen find the political party that best matches their policy preferences.

 What is the goal of Spaceu2019?

-The main objective of both pillars is to create a more aware European-wide, politically active citizenry, in view of making the EP elections more relevant and transnational.
-This may also help getting citizens out to vote, given that EP elections are traditionally prone to particularly low levels of turnout.
-The main target group are EU mobile citizens as well as those with a dual citizenship, but also European citizens at large as this device is open to all and gives useful information on how to vote, and which parties are the best match, to static citizens as well.
+The main objective of both pillars was to create a more aware European-wide, politically active citizenry, therefore making the EP elections more relevant and transnational.
+This also may have helped getting citizens out to vote, given that EP elections are traditionally prone to particularly low levels of turnout.
+The main target group were EU mobile citizens as well as those with a dual citizenship, but also European citizens at large as this device is open to all and gives useful information on how to vote, and which parties are the best match, to static citizens as well.

 How was it possible to implement Spaceu2019?

 The project received funding by the European Union’s Rights, Equality and Citizenship Programme (2014-2020), Grant Agreement number 785683.
 Based at the Robert Schuman Centre for Advanced Studies' European Governance and Politics Programme (EGPP)

 , Spaceu2019 was implemented by Lorenzo Cicchi, EGPP’s coordinator.
 The Global Citizenship Observatory (GLOBALCIT)

 provided the team of country experts.
 The project coordinators are EGPP’s Programme Associates Alexander H. Trechsel and Diego Garzia (University of Lucerne).